Madison Research Essentials: Information Literacy Competency @JMU

 - Use information effectively for a purpose.

-- Skills Required: understand the function that research plays in scholarly work, chooses sources appropriate to audience, purpose, and occasion, effectively incorporate the words of others into your own work.
+- Skills Required: understand the function that research plays in scholarly work, choose sources appropriate to audience, purpose, and occasion, effectively incorporate the words of others into your own work.

 - Employ appropriate technologies to create an information-based product.